head-first-csharp/fourth-edition/README.md

 ## What will you learn from this book?

 Dive into C# and create apps, user interfaces, games, and more using this fun and highly visual introduction to C#, .NET Core, and Visual Studio.
 With this completely updated guide, which covers C# 8.0 and Visual Studio 2019, beginning programmers like you will build a fully functional game in the opening chapter.
 Then you'll learn how to use classes and object-oriented programming, create 3D games in Unity, and query data with LINQ.
 And you'll do it all by solving puzzles, doing hands-on exercises, and building real-world applications.
-By the time you're done, you'll be a solid C# programmer--and you'll have a great time along the way!
+By the time you're done, you'll be a solid C# programmer—and you'll have a great time along the way!

 ## What's so special about this book?